Richard Hawley: Session work

 Hawley worked again with Sheffield band Arctic Monkeys in January 2012, providing vocals for the "Black Treacle"'s B-side, "You And I", which was released on 23 January that year.
 The band usually used the alias of the Death Ramps when working in collaboration with Hawley.

+In 2024, Richard Hawley featured on lap steel guitar on the track Woke Up.
+Which was written by Paul Weller and was on Paul's album 66.

 Style

 Hawley's inspiration has largely been found in his local Sheffield and 1960s rockabilly, he also stating that "I've only ever wanted to make music that's soulful, that has some depth and heart in it."
 From early on in his career he was "really obsessed with things like Chess Records, Sun Records, the Bihari brothers and those records of that time were all done in the blink of an eye and it was about capturing a moment, and there was a degree of musical alchemy in all that."
 Clash magazine noted the "Orbison and Walker comparisons" attributed to Hawley's early work.
 He described himself as "a jack of all trades" when commenting on his career as both a (session) musician and a songwriter, describing them as "running parallel".
 The covers and names of his albums often reference his home-town: "I know what it's like to live here in Sheffield and therefore it seems perfectly logical to write about it."